HoN-Revival/HoN-Install-Checksums/README.md

 The script traverses the files of a HoN install directory and computes a mapping of the `md5` checksums of each file.
 It skips some custom and dynamic files such as `.honmod`, `GPUCcache`, `resources999.s2z` and so forth.

+NOTE: For `.s2z` files (which are just custom file extensions for a `.zip` file), `md5` is not reliable on the archive itself.
+Instead, the `CRC-32` which is precomputed in the zip archive will be checked.

 The default path that it checks is for Windows 64-bit install:

 ```